 The Kotzebue Area includes all waters of Alaska between the latitude of the westernmost tip of Point Hope and the latitude of the westernmost tip of Cape Prince of Wales, including those waters draining into the Chukchi Sea.
 These regulations apply on waters within or adjacent to the Alaska Maritime National Wildlife Refuge, Cape Krusenstern National Monument, Noatak National Preserve, Kobuk Valley National Park, Gates of the Arctic National Park and Preserve, Selawik National Wildlife Refuge, and Bering Land Bridge National Preserve.
-General domain lands managed by the Bureau of Land Management are open to fishing only on non-navigable waters (see Map 1 on previous page).
+General domain lands managed by the Bureau of Land Management are open to fishing only on non-navigable waters (see Kotzebue Area map on previous page).

-Species / Customary and Traditional Use Determinations Harvest Limits Open Season Salmon Kotzebue Area • Residents of the Kotzebue Area.
-No limit Year round Whitefish and Pike Kobuk and Selawik Drainages Residents of the Kotzebue Area.
-No limit Year round See the Kotzebue Area Regulations (below) for gear restrictions during certain times of the year.
-Remainder of the Kotzebue Area • Residents of the Kotzebue Area.
-No limit Year round All other fish Kotzebue Area • Residents of the Kotzebue Area.
-No limit Year round
+Species / Customary and Traditional Use Determinations Harvest Limits Open Season Salmon Kotzebue area • Residents of the Kotzebue Area No limit Year round Whitefish and Pike Kobuk and Selawik drainages • Residents of the Kotzebue Area No limit Year round See the Kotzebue Area Regulations (below) for gear restrictions during certain times of the year Remainder of the Kotzebue area • Residents of the Kotzebue Area No limit Year round All other fish Kotzebue area • Residents of the Kotzebue Area No limit Year round

-- You may take fish at any time for subsistence purposes without a subsistence fishing permit - ♦ You may take salmon only by gillnets, beach seines, or a rod and reel. - ♦ In the Kotzebue District, you may take Sheefish with gillnets that are not more than 300 feet (50 fathoms) in length, not more than 12 meshes in depth, and with a stretched-mesh size no larger than 7 inches. - ♦ You may not obstruct more than one-half the width of a stream, creek, or slough with any gear used to take fish for subsistence uses, except when fishing for whitefish or Pike in the Selawik and Kobuk River drainages as follows:
+- You may not use red kegs or buoys on any permitted gear. - ♦ You may take fish at any time for subsistence purposes without a subsistence fishing permit, unless specified by special action. - You may take salmon only by gillnets, beach seines, or a rod and reel. - ♦ In the Kotzebue District, you may take Sheefish with gillnets that are not more than 300 feet (50 fathoms) in length, not more than 12 meshes in depth, and with a stretched-mesh size no larger than 7 inches. - You may not obstruct more than one-half the width of a stream, creek, or slough with any gear used to take fish for subsistence uses, except when fishing for whitefish or Pike in the Selawik and Kobuk River drainages as follows: